How to Calculate 3D Printer Power Consumption and Cost

 1. Heat-up vs. Active Printing: How Power is Drawn

-A common mistake is multiplying a 3D printer’s maximum power supply rating (e.g., 350W) by the total print time.
-In reality, a printer only draws its maximum wattage for a short period—specifically when heating both the nozzle (hotend) and the print bed at the start of a job.
+A common mistake — I made it myself early on — is multiplying a printer's maximum power supply rating (say, 350W) by the total print time.
+That number is almost always way too high.
+A printer only pulls its peak wattage briefly, mainly while heating the nozzle and bed at the start of a job.

 Once the target temperatures are reached, the heating elements do not run continuously.
 The printer's firmware uses a PID controller to pulse the heating elements on and off to maintain the temperature.
 As a result: